GuildOfWeavers/AirScript/bin/README.md

 Here is what's happening here:

 * The loop expects a single input `foo`;
 * The execution trace has 2 registers.
-The first register is initialized to the value of `foo` and the second one is initialized to `2*foo`;
+The first register is initialized to the value of `foo`, and the second one is initialized to `2*foo`;
 * Then, for 31 steps, state transition is defined as squaring of the values in each of the registers.
 * Then, for 32 more steps, state transition is defined as cubing of values in each of the registers.

 A couple of things to note:

 * Input `foo` can be referenced only within the `init` clause.
 Referencing it anywhere else will result in an error.
-* The `init` clause must terminate with a `yield` expression for transition functions and `enforce` expression for transition constraints.
+* The `init` clause must terminate with a `yield` expression for transition functions, and with `enforce` expression for transition constraints.

 #### Nested input loops
 Input loops can be nested to a significant depth (though, the greeter is the depth, the higher is the arithmetic degree of transition function/constraints).
 Here is an example of how this would look like: